If you are facing homelessness, you may qualify for help, such as:

 - Visit a City-funded homeless intake center.

 A social worker or case manager will help you complete an assessment.
-Due to high volume, you may wait up to 72 hours to get a response.
+Due to high demand, you may wait up to 72 hours to get a response.

 You must be able to provide the following documents: